ori-orion/orion_semantic_map/overhaul_notes.md

         - branch noetic-som-upgrade
     Get VISA application up to scratch.
     state_machines tests.py file.
+    Bounding box centres at the centre of the actual object.
 SEMI-DONE:
     Rviz visualisations.
     Looking at how inputs having the same batch number influences the system.